felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 stumbled upon [a resource that nailed exactly how I felt about my possessions](https://www.youtube.com/watch?v=JVDiux8NEWo).
 Another [video by Toy Galaxy about the stages of collecting](https://www.youtube.com/watch?v=aalm8VUuFDk) also hit the nail on the head for me.
 This all made me realize how ready I was for a change.
+On December 22 2020, as a new year's resolution, I created the "Hoarding Project".
+The goal was to get rid of the majority of items I don't use at least once in a normal year.

-To be fair, this process had already begun years ago.
+The Hoarding Project was actually the culmination of a process had already begun years ago.
 In 2018, I had already started selling what I considered "junk" in my collection.
 By "junk", I mean objects that I hadn't touched in over 3 years.
 None of this was in display in my Billy shelf, believe it or not...

 {{< figure src="/img/hoarding-project/first-bundle-sold.jpg" position="center" caption="Hard to believe that all of this was completely useless to me" >}}

-Eventually, I started contacting my collector friends on Facebook to see who was interested in the remaining stock I was willing to sell.
+As my first move in 2021, I started contacting my collector friends on Facebook to see who was interested in the remaining stock I was willing to sell.
 Slowly, but surely, I shipped packages all over the province of Québec and met people in person to sell my games.
 That was the eureka moment: I brought joy to these people by ridding myself of stuff that made me unhappy (and, as a bonus, I made a bit of money).
 It was a win-win!